markglh/OSS-Template/README.md

 So, how do we go about this?
 And more importantly where do we want to publish it?

 ## Sonatype vs Maven Central vs Bintray
-The traditional place to publish `jars`  is  [Maven Central](https://search.maven.org/), pretty much every dependency manager will pull from here, to do this you generally use [OSS Sonatype](http://central.sonatype.org/pages/ossrh-guide.html) which will synchronise with Maven Central.
-However most (but not all) will now also pull from Bintray, specifically JCenter - which is effectively a like for like replacement for Maven Central - with a much more user friendly (though by no means perfect) interface.
-SBT Plugins are one example which [favour bintray](http://www.scala-sbt.org/0.13/docs/Bintray-For-Plugins.html).
+The traditional place to publish `jars`  is  [Maven Central](https://search.maven.org/), pretty much every dependency manager will pull from there.
+To do this you generally use [OSS Sonatype](http://central.sonatype.org/pages/ossrh-guide.html), which will synchronise with Maven Central.
+However most (but not all) will now also pull from Bintray, specifically JCenter - which is effectively a like for like replacement for Maven Central, with a much more user friendly (though by no means perfect) interface.
+SBT Plugins are one example which [favour Bintray](http://www.scala-sbt.org/0.13/docs/Bintray-For-Plugins.html).

 We’ll come back to this soon, but we also want to talk about snapshots (or any non-final artifact) that we want to publish too.
 As [Jan explained previously](http://www.cakesolutions.net/teamblogs/publishing-artefacts-to-oss-sonatype-nexus-using-sbt-and-travis-ci), Sonatype provide a dedicated repository for snapshots.
 JFrog (The company behind Bintray) have followed suit and provide [JFrog OSS](https://www.jfrog.com/open-source/), which is free for open source projects and integrates nicely with Bintray - we’ll be using this for our snapshots.